Surgical smoke: Minimizing exposure

 The pores on a standard surgical mask are 5-15 μm in diameter, which is inadequate in completely protecting operating room personnel from the harms of surgical smoke.
 Due to studies evaluating particles passing through standard surgical masks, some suggested that more effective masks such as HEPA-filters and N95 should be used to provide better protection from cellular debris.
 Others suggest that even N95s are ineffective at reducing health risks associated with ultra-fine particulate matter.
+Particulate matter is not the only pollutant produced by surgical smoke.
+Various volatile organic compounds are also created.
+Masks will be ineffective against gaseous compounds unless specialized filtration is used such as activated carbon or catalytic mesh.

 Smoke evacuation devices (SED) are the most effective at reducing exposure of surgical smoke.
 However, the use of these devices is not widespread.
 Lack of SED usage has been attributed to low amounts of education surrounding the risks of surgical smoke and the surgeons' unwillingness to adopt such devices.
 It has been suggested that the bulkiness of these devices and noise are factors contributing to lack of surgeons' enthusiasm for SED usage.